-MORE INFORMATION ON FEMALE HORMONE TEST KIT PROFILES
+WHY FEMALE HORMONE TEST KIT PROFILE I (COMPREHENSIVE)?

-When patients have hormone-related symptoms, it is usually not a clear-cut case of one hormone level being abnormal, or even one hormone system.
-In fact, because of the role that hormones play as chemical messengers to wake up the genome in specific target tissues throughout the body, it makes sense that all hormone systems work in concert with each other to maintain a state of balance.
-This could be likened to the instruments in an orchestra playing together in harmony; when one instrument is off key or playing too loudly or softly (analogous to too much or too little hormone), the overall harmony is affected.
-In a similar manner, the adrenal, thyroid, and sex hormones work in harmony, and when one or more of the hormones in any one system become unbalanced, this affects the harmony or balance of the whole system.
+When patients have hormone-related symptoms, it is usually not a clear-cut case of one hormone level being abnormal or even one hormone system.
+Hormones play a role as chemical messengers to wake up the genome in specific target tissues throughout the body.
+It makes sense that all hormone systems work in concert with each other to maintain a state of balance.
+This could be likened to the instruments in an orchestra.
+Playing together in harmony; when one instrument is off key or playing too loudly or softly (analogous to too much or too little hormone), the overall harmony is affected.
+In a similar manner, the adrenal, thyroid, and sex hormones work in harmony, and when one or more of the hormones in any one system becomes unbalanced, this affects the harmony or balance of the whole system.

-Estradiol and progesterone: An excess of estradiol, relative to progesterone, can explain many symptoms in reproductive age women including endometrial hyperplasia, pre-menstrual syndrome, fibrocystic breasts, and uterine fibroids.
-In older women using estrogen supplements alone, a deficiency in progesterone can also result in symptoms of estrogen dominance, which include weight gain in the hips and thighs, fibrocystic and tender breasts, uterine fibroids, irritability, water retention, and thyroid problems.
+An excess of estradiol, relative to progesterone, can explain many symptoms in reproductive age women including endometrial hyperplasia, pre-menstrual syndrome, fibrocystic breasts, and uterine fibroids.
+Deficiency in progesterone can also result in symptoms of estrogen dominance, which include weight gain in the hips and thighs, fibrocystic and tender breasts, uterine fibroids, irritability, water retention, and thyroid problems.
 These symptoms are also seen in some women approaching menopause, whose estrogen levels swing wildly from high to low without the balancing effects of progesterone.
 If estrogen dominance is not corrected, it can lead to cancers of the uterus and breasts, and insulin resistance.
-With the onset of menopause, when ovarian estrogen and progesterone production declines, a new subset of symptoms can result from low estradiol levels, including hot flashes, night sweats, vaginal dryness, sleep disturbances, foggy thinking, more rapid skin aging, and bone loss.
+With the onset of menopause, when ovarian estrogen and progesterone production declines, a new subset of symptoms can result from low estradiol levels, including hot flashes, night sweats, vaginal dryness, sleep disturbances, foggy thinking, more rapid skin ageing, and bone loss.
 Maintaining appropriate levels of estradiol, adequately balanced with progesterone, at any age is essential for optimal health.

-DHEA, mostly found in the circulation in its conjugated form, DHEA sulfate (DHEA-S), is a hormone produced by the adrenal glands, and levels generally reflect adrenal gland function.
-It is a precursor for the production of estrogens and testosterone, and is therefore normally present in greater quantities than all the other steroid hormones.
-Its production is highest in the late teens to early 20s, and declines gradually with age.
-Like cortisol, it is involved with immune function and a balance between the two is essential.
+DHEA is mostly found in the circulation in its conjugated form, DHEA sulfate (DHEA-S), is a hormone produced by the adrenal glands, and levels generally reflect adrenal gland function.
+It is a precursor for the production of estrogens and testosterone and is therefore normally present in greater quantities than all the other steroid hormones.
+Its production is highest in the late teens to the early 20s and declines gradually with age.
+Like cortisol, it is involved with immune function, and a balance between the two is essential.
 Low DHEA can result in reduced libido and general malaise, while high DHEA can have masculinising effects on women because it metabolises to androgens, including testosterone.
-Because of its conversion to estrogens and androgens, it is important to monitor levels of these hormones, as well as levels of DHEA, during supplementation.
+Because of its conversion to estrogens and androgens, it is essential to monitor levels of these hormones, as well as levels of DHEA, during supplementation.

 Cortisol is an indicator of adrenal function and exposure to stressors.
 Under normal circumstances, adrenal cortisol production shows a diurnal variation and is highest early in the morning, soon after waking, falling to lower levels in the evening.
-Normal cortisol production shows a healthy ability to respond to stress.
-Low cortisol levels can indicate adrenal fatigue (a reduced ability to respond to stressors), and can leave the body more vulnerable to poor blood sugar regulation and immune system dysfunction.
-Chronically high cortisol isa consequence of high, constant exposure to stressors, and this has serious implications for long-term health, including an increased risk of cancer, osteoporosis, and possibly Alzheimer’s disease.
+Average cortisol production shows a strong ability to respond to stress.
+Low cortisol levels can indicate adrenal fatigue (a reduced ability to respond to stressors) and can leave the body more vulnerable to reduced blood sugar regulation and immune system dysfunction.
+Chronically high cortisol is a consequence of high, constant exposure to stressors, and this has serious implications for long-term health, including an increased risk of cancer, osteoporosis, and possibly Alzheimer’s disease.